S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -   The **effectiveness** of the work of delegatees in **fulfilling the purpose** of the domain
 -   The **value** the delegatees brought to the organization by accounting for the domain.
--   The team's or role keeper's **work processes**, and their collaboration with each other, with the delegator, and with the rest of the organization.
+-   The team's or rolekeeper's **work processes**, and their collaboration with each other, with the delegator, and with the rest of the organization.
 -   The **design of the domain** itself (and potentially the design of other related domains).
 E.g.:
     -   Completeness and specificity of the **key metrics**, to identify if new ones are useful to add, or if existing metrics should be dropped or changed.
-    -   The team members' or role keeper's **competencies and skills** in relation to the domain.
+    -   The team members' or rolekeeper's **competencies and skills** in relation to the domain.
     -   How well the **delegator** takes care of their **responsibilities**.
 -   The **[strategy](glossary:strategy)** the delegatees follow to fulfill the main requirement of the domain.
 -   Whether fulfilling each requirement detailed in the domain description leads to the impact and whether achieving this impact results in a positive outcome in relation to the driver it's intended to address.